11 Business process management examples across industries

 Legal case management

-Streamline case intake, document management, and task assignments with BPM.
-Assign cases to the appropriate legal team based on expertise and workload, track deadlines, and maintain a centralized database of case files for easy access.
+Standardize case intake, document management, and task assignments.
+Assign cases to the appropriate legal team based on expertise and workload, track deadlines, and maintain a centralized record of case files so any team member can pick up context without starting from scratch.

 Policy creation and approval

 Standardize the process of drafting, reviewing, and approving company policies.
-BPM ensures that policies go through the right levels of review and approval, with automated reminders and audit trails to maintain transparency.
+Route each draft through the right levels of review and approval, with automated reminders at each stage and a complete record of who approved what so policy changes are traceable and rollback is straightforward.

 Intellectual property (IP) management

-Track IP filings, renewals, and deadlines using BPM workflows.
-Automate notifications for upcoming renewals or expirations and centralize related documents to ensure smooth management of trademarks, patents, and copyrights.
+Track IP filings, renewals, and deadlines using structured workflows.
+Automate notifications for upcoming renewals or expirations and centralize related documents to ensure trademarks, patents, and copyrights are managed before deadlines pass rather than after.

 Litigation support